 In 1956 Rev. Frederick Schoof was installed as the mission pastor of Calvary.
 He became the permanent pastor in 1957 and served until 1964.
 Then Pastor Ken Hoener served as pastor until his retirement in 1993.
 Pastor Ray Simmons was Calvary’s Interim Pastor from 1993 to 1995, after which Pastor Charles Minetree served as pastor for over ten years.
 During his pastorate Calvary adopted its mission statement of “Connecting People to the Love of Jesus”.

-On September 10, 2006, David Weeks was installed as Calvary’s pastor, and he continued to be a blessing through his retirement on September 30, 2020 and as Calvary's Interium Pastor until February 28, 2021.
-We are waiting his return as a Calvary congregational member and as pastor immeritis.
+On September 10, 2006, David Weeks was installed as Calvary’s pastor, and he continued to be a blessing through his retirement on September 30, 2020 and as Calvary's Interim Pastor until February 28, 2021.

-After an 18 month search for a new pastor for Calvary we were blessed with the acceptance of our call by Pastor Joshua Obermann.
+Calvary completed the Call process fo a new Pastor with the acceptance of our call by Pastor Joshua Obermann.
 Pastor Josh was Installed as Pastor for Calvary on March 14, 2021.
-We look forward to many pogressive years of outreach ministries as we continue to "Connect People to the Love of Jesus Christ."
+We look forward to many progressive years of outreach ministries as we continue to "Connect People to the Love of Jesus Christ."

 The present church sanctuary and basement were constructed in 1957.

 In 1980 a pipe organ was installed in a newly constructed balcony within the sanctuary.

 In 1986 the education wing and narthex connecting it to the sanctuary was constructed.

 Calvary began its first kindergarten class in 1958, and it continued in operation for more than 20 years.
 In 1997 Calvary’s Early Learning Center was founded to serve children from age two through Kindergarten.
 In 2007 Laura Hoff was called to be the School Administrator/Kindergarten teacher of the Early Learning Center.